harryfyjiswalker/GeoFM_Geographic_Transferability_Crop_Yield_Prediction/README.md

 ### Dimensionality Reduction and Domain-Adversarial Approaches

-Five dimensionality reduction techniques were tested, each sweeping k ∈ {2,4,8,12,16,24,32,42,64}, alongside three neural domain-adversarial approaches.
+Five dimensionality reduction techniques were tested for the more challenging ETF to GP transfer, each sweeping k ∈ {2,4,8,12,16,24,32,42,64}, alongside three neural domain-adversarial approaches.
+The reverse GP to ETF transfer was then evaluated for the best performing approach.

 | ID  | Method                          | Type                      | Description |
 |:----|:--------------------------------|:--------------------------|:------------|